Hello, and welcome to gophototraining, designed to support my photography workshop and seminar activities in and around the UK.

 But there are some things we no longer shoot.
 That may be because the market has changed, or I wanted the challenge of new areas.
 And you can only do so much at any one time I think, if you are to do it well.

-You meet the positive, the negative, the confident, the unsure.
-But it is your job as a photographer to understand and be able to accommodate each, and get the best from them on the day.
+Interestingly as a photographer you meet the positive, the negative, the confident, the unsure.
+But it is your job to understand and be able to accommodate each, and get the best from them on the day.

 On that score, I am blessed as many say nice things about my positive personality.
 I can’t help it, I am who I am:).

-But my shooting experience and technical knowledge do give a solid foundation to work from across genres, and I put that back into my courses to try and help others and save them time by giving clarity to techniques and kit they might find useful for their subject matter.
+But my now accumulated shooting experience, and technical knowledge do give a solid foundation to work from across genres.
+And I try to put that back into my training courses to try and help others and save them time by giving clarity to the techniques and kit they might find useful for their subject matter.

 So where are we today?
 There are often more hits than misses in an acceptable technical sense from the off today.
 And that’s no bad.
 Credit the manufacturers, We have for example, never had previously more accurate and flexible cameras as we have today.
 But another day, and that same technology same settings may give a noticeably different result.